Edmund has spent the last ten years working in clinical research. He has written many articles on human anatomy and physiology.

-Surgeons can now do quite complex and advance surgeries through tiny incisions.
+Surgeons can now do quite complex and advanced surgeries through tiny incisions.
 This technique is called Keyhole or Laparoscopic surgery.
 When it is done to remove the gallbladder, we call it Laparoscopic Cholecystectomy.

 The recovery time for gallbladder surgery varies from person to person.
 While some people are able to return to work a week after surgery, others need several months to recover.

 What Happens During Gallbladder Surgery?

 Here are some things to expect during surgery:

 - A few tiny incisions, usually three or four, will be made in your abdomen.
 They will knock you out with a general anesthetic, so you shouldn’t feel a thing during the operation.